jlrioux/GIT-Check-Tool/source/README.md

 ## Usage

-1. Ensure the `icons/` folder is present in the same directory as `GitCheckTool.py`.
+1. Ensure the `icons/` folder is present in the same directory as source.
 2. Run the application:

    ```bash